Write Expert Tutorials for Semaphore Community

 We are always seeking people to contribute and share their development best practices and software delivery techniques.
 Your articles should cover test-driven development tools and practices, build automation, application deployment and devops automation.
 They should be based on using free and open source software on Linux.
 Get inspired by reading our list of ideas.

 Share what you know and love: The best technical writing happens when we write about something we are experienced with and passionate about.
 We are looking for authors to write articles based on all open source programming languages.

 Get noticed: Popular Semaphore articles have been read up to 40,000 times!
 Writing a tutorial can provide exposure to your topic and your own work.
 We actively promote your articles on our social media profiles.

 Get paid: We value your time and experience.
-This is why articles published in the Semaphore Community have a payout that ranges between $100 for narrow-focused and $200 for full-length, state-of-the-art articles.
-The word count limit for narrow-focused tutorials is 1500 words and for full-length tutorials 3000 words.
+This is why articles published in the Semaphore Community have a payout that ranges between $100 and $300 depending on the length and the complexity of the tutorial.
+The word count limit is 1500 words for narrow-focused tutorials, and 3000 words for full-length tutorials.
 The code is not included in the word count.
 Authors get paid out through PayPal.

 Get in Touch, Submit a Sample

 Use our author form below to tell us a bit about your background, what you’d like to write about and send us a sample of what you have written in the past.

 You can review the following resources to find out more about how you can write a successful Semaphore tutorial: